 The famous auctioneer Harry Winston from New York won the auction.
 Winston donated it to an institute in Washington to end the curse of the diamond.
 On November 10th, 1958, the diamond reached the institute with a commitment to return it in a light brown box.
 It is there now.

 Neoglory Blue Crystals Heart Love Shaped Necklaces & Pendants Jewelry Women 18+2inch

-This necklace is kind of represantation of ‘The Blue Diamond’ in today’s world that you can find an Amazon.
-The crystals around the heart and the necklace chain look nice and high quality.
-Wearing a replica heart of the ocean that size is gaudy and costumey.
-This is perfect for every day wear.
+This necklace is a kind of representation of ‘The Blue Diamond’ in today’s world that you can find an Amazon.
+They look nice and they are of high quality, both chain, and crystal.
+It is a replica heart of the ocean size.
+It is a very good necklace.
+This is perfect for everyday wear.
 It looks very dainty and the back is round, so the necklace moves around and seems weighty.